persello/ColorLamp/README.md

 - When a read request is received, it reads the current state of the lamp and sends it back to the client.
 - When a write request is received, it updates the current state of the lamp.
-- Every 10 seconds, it simulated a manual change of the lamp state, notifying the client.
+- Every 10 seconds, it simulates a manual change of the lamp state, notifying the client.